aleksandr-dzhumurat/brazilan-ecom-delivery-time-prediction/README.md

 make prepare-dirs
 ```

-Download `.zip` archive from the [kaggle competition](
-Download data from https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) and put to the directory `data_store/dataset`.
+Download `.zip` archive from the [kaggle competition](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) and put the archive to the directory `data_store/dataset`.

 Build and run docker image for local development
 ```shell